ucla/lti-media-resources/README.md

 6. Enter a service name
 7. Enter 1 for number of tasks
 8. Choose the first option for Cluster VPC and Subnets
+9. Edit the Security Group to allow traffic over HTTPS
+10. Select the Network Load Balancer

 The service should now be running.